dapr/docs/daprdocs/content/en/reference/api/configuration_api.md

 }
 ```

-The returned `id` parameter can be used to unsubscribe to the keys provided on the API call.
+The returned `id` parameter can be used to unsubscribe to the specific set of keys provided on the subscribe API call.
+This should be retained by the application.

 ## Unsubscribe Configuration